Economy of Russia: Federal subjects

 According to the Moscow Government, the Moscow economy is the largest among the Russian Federation constituent entities: the capital accounts for one fifth of the country's total gross regional product.
 Moscow is one of the largest urban economies in the world in terms of GDP (purchasing power parity, PPP) and one of the top 5 global megalopolises according to this value.
-The Moscow GDP (PPP) in 2021 amounted to USD 25.500 billion, which is more than that of Seoul, Shanghai or Paris.
+The Moscow GDP (PPP) in 2021 amounted to US$25.500 billion, which is more than that of Seoul, Shanghai or Paris.
 The government refers to Oxford Economics stating that Moscow ranked third among the world's cities in terms of GDP at purchasing power parity in 2020.

 According to statements by the Mayor of Moscow in 2024, Moscow contributed more than 20 per cent of the country's GDP.
 This contribution is related to innovation, IT sector and services.
 Labour productivity in Moscow is on average 2.5 times higher than in Russia due to the high concentration of residents.

 In May 2025, Mayor Sobyanin reported to President Putin that Moscow's gross regional product at purchasing power parity for 2024 had grown to int$ 1.39 trillion, allowing the Russian capital to rank second among the world's largest urban economies, second only to New York and ahead of Shanghai.
 "In 2020, we were in fifth place and since 2023, we have moved up to second place," said the mayor of Moscow.

 Moscow is home to 90 billionaires in 2025 – 16 more than a year ago.
 Moscow comes in second place behind New York City according to Forbes.